 I grew up in Wembley, on the edge of London, in a close, Jewish family.
 My Dad runs a shop which is a family business and my Mum works as part of the patient and family support team in a Palliative Care Unit.
 My grandad sold ladies fashions from a market stall across Northampton.
 My brother is a musician.

 I live in Kensington, Liverpool, off Prescot Road in a community which is vibrant, strong and proud.
-There has been tremendous progress in the years since we chased the Tories out of Downing Street in 1997, but there are still problems, made more difficult by the new Conservative/Lib Dem coalition.
+There has been tremendous progress in the years since we chased the Tories out of Downing Street in 1997, but there are still problems, made more difficult by the Conservative/Lib Dem coalition.

 As Liverpool Wavertree’s MP I want to tackle these problems: first, to protect what we’ve achieved – together, as a community – from the Tory devastation we know so well; and second, to build on those achievements – to bring more jobs and investment to the area; to get the council and the police to use the powers a Labour government gave them to sort anti-social behaviour which causes such misery; to help the council provide the new housing we so desperately need.